 "The present monetary system, the proper function of which is to facilitate the production of goods and their distribution to consumers as required, has broken down, both in its national and international aspects.
-This system is obsolete and has become a hindrance to the effective distribution of goods...
-The monetary system is man-made and can be altered; there is nothing sacrosanct about it.
-A system must, in our view, be established under which the issue and recall of currency and credit will be regulated on a national, rational and scientific basis, so that the correct number of money-tokens shall be available to consumers to enable 'them to enjoy the output of production."

-- - Extract from a letter in the London "Times," April 4, 1934, signed by:

-Sir G. R. Clarke (Managing Director of British Telegraph Construction and Maintenance Co.
-Ltd., Director P. & O. Company, President of the Associated Chambers of Commerce of Great Britain).

-Robert James (Business man).

-Sir Maurice Jenks (Lord Mayor of London, 1931-32.
-Member of the Council of, the Institute of Chartered Accountants.

-Member of the Court of the University of London.
-Chairman of the Board of Income Tax Commissioners of City of London).

-Sir Stanley Machin (President London Chamber of Commerce, 1920-22.
-President, Association of British Chambers of

-Commerce, 1924-25.
-Chairman of Organising Committee Ninth Congress of Chambers of Commerce of the Empire at Toronto.

-Member of Council of Foreign Bandholders).

-Lord Semphill (Chairman of the Council of the London Chamber of Commerce.
-Member of the Advisory Council of Scientific and industrial Research).

-Sir James Martin (Chairman of Directors of several Producing, Importing and Distributing Companies.
-President, London Chamber of Commerce, 11925-28,).

-A. G. Page (Business man).
+This system is obsolete, and has become a hindrance to the effective distribution of goods. ...
+The monetary system is man-made and can be altered; nothing sacrosanct about that.
+A system must, in our view, be established under which the issue and recall of currency and credit will be regulated on a national, rational and scientific basis, so that the correct number of money-tokens shall be available to consumers to enable them to enjoy the output of production." -Extract from a letter in the London 'Times', April 4, 1934 signed Sir G. R. Clarke (Managing Director of British Telegraph Construction and Maintenance Co.
+Ltd., Director of P. & O. Company, President of the Associated Chambers of Commerce of Great Britain); Robert James (Business Man); Sir Maurice Jenks (Lord Mayor of London, 1931-32, Member of the Council of the Institute of Chartered Accountants, Member of the Court of the University of London, Chairman of the Board of Income Tax Commissioners of City of London): Sir Stanley Machin (President London Chamber of Commerce, 1920-22, President, Association of British Chambers of Commerce, 1924-25.
+Chairman Organising Committee Ninth Congress of Chambers of Commerce of the Empire at Toronto.
+Member of Council of Foreign Bandholders); Lord Semphill (Chairman of the Council of the London Chamber of Commerce, Member of the Advisory Council of Scientific and Industrial Research); Sir James Martin (Chairman of Directors of several Producing, Importing Distributing Companies, President, London Chamber Commerce, 1925-28); A. G. Page (Business Man); Reginald Rowe (Business Man); Sir A. Verdon-Rowe (Fellow of the Roval Aeronautical Society, Chairman and Joint Managing Director of Saunders-Roe Ltd., British Aircraft Manufacturers): Vincent C. Vickers (Former Director of the Bank of England, Director of the London Assurance Co., Deputy-Lieutenant of the City of London).

-Reginald Rowe (Businessman).

-Sir A. Verdon-Rowe (Fellow of the Royal Aeronautical Chairman and Joint Managing Director of Saunders-Roe Ltd., British Aircraft Manufacturers).

-Vincent C. Vickers (Former Director of the Bank of England, Director of the London Assurance Co., Deputy-Lieutenant of the City of London).

-"From the time I took office as Chancellor of the Exchequer (1852) I began to learn that the State held, in the face of the Bank and the City, an essentially false position as to finance..."
-"The hinge of the whole situation was this: The Government itself was not to be a substantive power in matters of finance, but was to leave the Money Power supreme and unquestioned.

-In the conditions of that situation I was reluctant to acquiesce, and I began to fight against it by financial self-assertion from the first...
-I was tenaciously opposed by the Governor and Deputy-Governor of the Bank, who had seats in Parliament, and I had the City for an antagonist on almost every occasion." - - Gladstone (Morley's "Life of Gladstone")
+"From the time I took office as Chancellor of the Exchequer (1852) I began to learn that the State held, in the face of the Bank and the City, an essentially false position as to finance. ...
+The hinge of the whole situation was this: The Government itself was not to be a substantive power in matters of finance, but was to leave the Money Power supreme and unquestioned.
+In the conditions of that situation I was reluctant to acquiesce, and I began to fight against it by financial self-assertion from the first. ...
+I was tenaciously opposed by the Governor and Deputy-Governor of the Bank, who had seats in Parliament, and I had the City for an antagonist on almost every occasion." - Gladstone Morley's 'Life of Gladstone'.